PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 I have now fixed the issue of getting stuck when asking for a lot of messages by getting them in chunks.
 However, so that the requests do not look suspicious, there is a delay of 3-15 seconds in between chunks.
 Each chunk is 10000 messages.
 It does stop early if you ask for less than 10000, or a number not a multiple of 10000.
 You can change the chunk size in the `getMessages`method.

 The larger the number of total messages you are trying to get, the more time you may have to wait.
 The progress is displayed onto the console.

+## Other functions

+### chatTextExtractor.py

+This script makes a file with the messages in the json file.
+This is a good way to get a text-only version.
+A couple settings a the bottom.

 ## Inspiration